Chronic Pain Program

 English as a second language?

-The courses are currently offered throughout the lower mainland in English, Punjabi, Hindi, Cantonese and Mandarin.
-In addition, reading material and support is available in many other languages including Korean and Farsi, to assist with individuals who speak english as a second language.
+The courses are currently offered throughout the Lower Mainland in English, Punjabi and Chinese (Mandarin and Cantonese).
+In addition, reading material and support is available in many other languages to assist with individuals who speak English as a second language.
 Audio tape versions of the books are available for those individuals with literacy, visual or other difficulties with text material.